-Xanamem is an investigative therapy for Alzheimer’s disease that Actinogen Medical is developing.
+Xanamem is an investigational therapy for Alzheimer’s disease that’s being developed by Actinogen Medical.
 The treatment, previously known as UE2343, was originally developed by Corticrine, a subsidiary venture of the University of Edinburgh.
 Actinogen acquired Corticrine in 2014.

 How Xanamem works

 Xanamem is designed to reduce levels of the steroid hormone cortisol in the brain.
 It does this by blocking an enzyme called 11-beta‐hydroxysteroid dehydrogenase type 1 (11β‐HSD1), which converts inactive cortisone to cortisol, the active hormone.

 Cortisol is produced by the adrenal glands and is involved in a variety of functions such as metabolism and blood pressure.
 Cortisol levels fluctuate throughout the day and increase in response to stress.

 A growing number of studies suggest a link between increased cortisol levels and Alzheimer’s disease.